-June 4th, 2020 – cancelled as a result of the Coronavirus Lockdown.
-All updates agreed and dirculated via email.
+April 2nd, 2020 – cancelled as a result of the Coronavirus Lockdown.
+All updates agreed and circulated via email.

 Social Report: Supplied by Social Secretary, Joyce Willson, via email.

-Maureen Ashley provided a report via email, detailing all planning applications reviewed since the May meeting.
+Planning - Maureen Ashley provided a report via email and said she had put all planning applications reviewed since the March meeting on to a spreadsheet.